Exploring the Linear Subspace Hypothesis in Gender Bias Mitigation: Bias as a Non-Linear Subspace

-We can perform the required mean-centering operations on the design matrix by centering the kernel matrix in a similar fashion to \citet{scholkopf1998nonlinear}.
-For the case of equality sets of size 2, which is what \citeauthor{bolukbasi2016man} use in practice, we realize that the centered design matrix reduces to pairwise differences: \mathcheck{ } which leads to a very simple re-centering in terms of the Gram matrices: \mathcheck{ } where \mathcheck{ } where \mathcheck{$\hat{f}: [N] \rightarrow [|V|]\times[|V|]$} maps a defining set index to a tuple containing the word indices in the corresponding defining set and \mathcheck{$\pi_1,\pi_2: [|V|]\times[|V|] \rightarrow [|V|]$} are projection operators which return the first or second elements of a tuple respectively.
-In simpler terms, \cref{eq:checkerboard} is creating two matrices: matrix \mathcheck{$\mW^{(1)}$} which is constructed by looping over the definition sets and placing pairs within the same definition set as adjacent rows, then \mathcheck{$\mW^{(2)}$} is constructed in the same way but the order of the adjacent pairs is swapped relative to \mathcheck{$\mW^{(1)}$}.
-Once we have this pairwise centered Gram matrix \mathcheck{$\tilde{\mK}$} we can apply the eigendecomposition procedure described in Equation \ref{eigk} directly on \mathcheck{$\tilde{\mK}$}.
-We note that carrying out this procedure using a linear kernel recovers the linear bias subspace from \citet{bolukbasi2016man}.
+where {$\hat{f}: [N] \rightarrow [|V|]\times[|V|]$} maps a defining set index to a tuple containing the word indices in the corresponding defining set and {$\pi_1,\pi_2: [|V|]\times[|V|] \rightarrow [|V|]$} are projection operators which return the first or second elements of a tuple respectively.
+In simpler terms, \cref{eq:checkerboard} is creating two matrices: matrix {$\mW^{(1)}$} which is constructed by looping over the definition sets and placing pairs within the same definition set as adjacent rows, then {$\mW^{(2)}$} is constructed in the same way but the order of the adjacent pairs is swapped relative to {$\mW^{(1)}$}.
+Once we have this pairwise centered Gram matrix {$\widetilde{\mK}$} we can apply the eigendecomposition procedure described in \cref{eigk} directly on {$\widetilde{\mK}$}.
+We note that carrying out this procedure using a linear kernel recovers the linear bias subspace from \citet{bolukbasi2016man}.\looseness=-1